Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 print("Hello World")
 ```

-To execute the code, simply press the `▶️`{.action} located in the toolbar above the code cell.
+To execute the code, simply press the ▶️ button located in the toolbar above the code cell.
 You should then see the output:

 ```bash
 Hello World